O'Day 192: Design

-Operational history
+Reception

 In a 2010 review Steve Henkel wrote, "the O'Day 192 is a nicely finished update of the O'Day 19.
 With limited interior space (just room for a child-sized V-berth and two adult-sized quarter berths), the designers decided against including room for a galley, though they did find space for a chemical head beneath the V-berth and an ice chest in the companionway.
 The low quarter berths have 4' 0" sitting headroom, reduced to 3' 4" over the cushion atop the toilet.
 Best features: The finish and construction is very good, above and below decks.
 The comfortable, angled seating in the cockpit and the effective, no-slip non-skid in the cockpit and on deck are also big pluses.
 Schaefer roller furling is standard, which is a plus, but the jib is sheeted through fixed jib blocks, which limits control of the size and shape of the sail.
 Worst features: Sail controls are too few and too simple.
 The 3-to-1 mainsheet attached to the backstay is awkward to release in moderate or strong winds.
 We'd add a vang, rerig the mainsheet to a block on the cockpit sole, and install jibsheet tracks along the rail."